Skip to content

 Obligation Suggested

-Purpose To power time slider widgets that rely on integers for dates
+Purpose To power the "Year" facet and time slider widgets that rely on integers for dates.

 Entry Guidelines Enter one or more 4-digit integers.